yuekaizhang/dynamo/docs/guides/dynamo_deploy/dynamo_cloud.md

 The Dynamo cloud platform consists of several key components:

 - **Dynamo Operator**: A Kubernetes operator that manages the lifecycle of Dynamo inference graphs from build ➡️ deploy.
+For more information on the operator, see the [Dynamo Operator Page](dynamo_operator.md).
 - **API Store**: Stores and manages service configurations and metadata related to Dynamo deployments.
 Needs to be exposed externally.
 - **Custom Resources**: Kubernetes custom resources for defining and managing Dynamo services